AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Teen drivers are one of the most expensive age groups to insure due to their inexperience.
 Luckily, State Farm offers many discounts and incentives geared specifically toward young drivers.
 These include:

-• Drive Safe & Save: Save 30 percent on your premium at each policy renewal by tracking your driving habits on your smartphone.
+• Drive Safe & Save: Save up to 30 percent on your premium at each policy renewal by tracking your driving habits on your smartphone.

 • Steer Clear driver program: Drivers under age 25 who have no at-fault accidents or moving violations and complete certification in the Steer Clear program receive a discount of up to 15 percent.